Automated Evaluation can Distinguish the Good and Bad AI Responses to Patient Questions about Hospitalization: Discussion

 BERTScore between system-generated and ground truth text is shown to correlate better with human judgments \cite{zhang2019BERTScoreEvaluatingText}.
-Notably, the use of different ground truth texts (clinician-answers vs. note sentences) drastically altered correlations with human judgments, especially on the \textit{answers-question} dimension.
-This is in line with existing work underscoring the sensitivity of BERTScore with respect to reference text \cite{hanna2021FineGrainedAnalysisBERTScore,nguyen2024ReferencebasedMetricsDisprove}.
-Furthermore, its correlations varied between the different evaluation dimensions, highlighting that the same score might not help interpret all aspects of QA.
-Nevertheless, we showed that putting a significantly smaller effort into annotating reference answers (as opposed to judging all system responses) provides a strong signal toward ranking the systems by the \textit{answers-question} dimension.
+Notably, the use of different ground truth texts (clinician-answers vs. note sentences) substantially altered correlations with human judgments, particularly for the \textit{answers-question} dimension.
+This aligns with prior work showing that BERTScore is sensitive to the choice of reference \cite{hanna2021FineGrainedAnalysisBERTScore,nguyen2024ReferencebasedMetricsDisprove}.
+Moreover, its correlations varied across evaluation dimensions, indicating that a single similarity score may not be equally informative for all aspects of QA.
+Accordingly, automated metrics are context- and reference-dependent; human evaluation remains essential to establish or refresh the reference standard and to validate metrics in the target setting.
+Nevertheless, our results suggest that investing substantially less effort to obtain clinician-authored reference answers (rather than judging all system responses) can still provide a strong signal for ranking systems on the \textit{answers-question} dimension.

 To assess alignment between automated metrics and human judgments, we compared the rankings induced by each metric with those from human evaluation rather than correlating raw scores.
 This choice targets ordinal agreement (the quantity most relevant for comparative benchmarking) and reduces sensitivity to differences in scale, dynamic range, and nonlinear relationships.
 Consistent with prior work, we observed stronger correspondence at the system level than at the level of individual human scores, reinforcing that automatic metrics are more reliable for system‑level comparisons than for item‑level judgments \cite{novikova2017WhyWeNeed}.
 Given the pace at which new systems appear, the practical objective is to rank contenders accurately with minimal additional annotation.
 Accordingly, system‑level rank correlations provide a concise indicator of metric utility.